Best Canon wide-angle lenses

 |

-On sale since December 2023, the Canon RF-S 10-18mm f/4.5-6.3 IS STM is a very good ultra-wide zoom lens.
-It offers a focal range of 10 to 18mm (equivalent to 16-29mm in full-frame), allowing for shots with wide perspectives.
+Available since December 2023, the Canon RF-S 10-18mm f/4.5-6.3 IS STM is a very good ultra-wide zoom lens.
+It offers a focal range of 10 to 18mm (equivalent to 16-29mm in full-frame), allowing you to capture very wide perspectives.
 With its aperture range of f/4.5 to f/6.3 and effective stabilization, the lens performs well.
-Moreover, its sharpness is excellent and manages chromatic aberrations well.
+Its sharpness is excellent, and chromatic aberrations are well controlled.

-Its dimensions and weight make it practical and lightweight for long photo sessions.
+Its size and weight make it practical and comfortable to carry during long photo sessions.
 It is perfectly suited for landscape, architectural, and street photography.
-In summary, if you are looking for a versatile ultra-wide-angle at a good price, I recommend it!
+In short, if you are looking for a versatile ultra-wide-angle at a good price, I recommend it!

 2. Sigma 10-18mm f/2.8 DC DN Contemporary RF-S